MShawnDillon/webdev-win/README.md

 When the script is sure that Git is available, it then sets the 'user.name', 'user.email', 'push.default', 'alias.serve', and 'alias.hub' Git global configuration settings.
-(Global configuration, in Git terms, means outside of any particular repository.
-These settings apply to all of the repositories that you use or create by default, but they can also be overridden within any given repository.)
+These settings are stored in the .gitconfig file in your user profile (e.g., `C:\Users\Some User\.gitconfig`).
+Global configuration, in Git terms, means outside of any particular repository.
+These settings apply to all of the repositories that you use or create by default, but they can also be overridden within any given repository.

 The purpose of the 'user.name' and 'user.email' settings should be pretty obvious.
 When you commit changes, this is "who" those changes in the